 Keeping Customers Informed

-A final piece in navigating the recent shortages is communication.
+A final piece in navigating the recent shortages is communication: Regardless of tactics used to circumvent steel shortages, communication is still crucial.
 Whether it’s the communication between the fabricator and the suppliers, the fabricator and the production client, or the client and their customers, having an open chain of communication means that all parties are aware of any changes to the schedule.
 At IMS we’ve developed relationships that go beyond business that are critical to managing the current changes in the market.

 We’ve recently worked with our current customers to up our safety stocks on all high moving materials, as well as making orders further out into the future in anticipation of changes we see happening in the upcoming months.
 By planning ahead and working together we feel confident that we’ll be able to weather this storm.
 As it states on our website, “We believe IMS is fabricating the only way a company can if it wants to be around for the long-term, high quality, quick turnaround, strategic labor, and smart operations”.
 This statement rings truer now than it ever has before, and it highlights our commitment to help our customers continue to build high-quality products at the best price possible.